 Eye rolls and a closed posture are never going to help you learn and grow.
 Be willing to accept the instruction being offered and evaluate it to see what has merit.

 James 2:26 reminds us that our faith is dead if it is not accompanied by actions.
 Look for ways to step into the lives of others and care for their needs.
-A listening ear or a helping hand show to others that they matter.
+A listening ear or a helping hand shows others that they matter.

 Compassion should always flow from our words and be echoed in our actions.
 Caring for one another helps us to align with God’s heart for showing compassion to the least of these (Matthew 25:31-46).

 Jesus calls us to be sacrificial in demonstrating love for one another.
 We are called to live following the model that was set for us in the person of Jesus.